Leah123-d/AI-Blog-app/README.md

 2. run the following command in your terminal at the server folder level to create the project database tables

 `````````
-psql -U your_user -d your_database -f dumpfile.sql
+psql -U your_user -d your_database -f db.sql
 `````````

 For Backend